Design competition

 A design competition or design contest is a competition in which an entity solicits design proposals from the public for a specified purpose.

+Types

 Architecture

 An architectural design competition solicits architects to submit design proposals for a building, bridge, or other structure.
 Such competitions may be open, receiving bids internationally, domestically, or regionally.
 The competition may occur in a single stage, or involve two stages, the first of which eliminates non-viable candidates.

 Famous early examples of design competitions were for the Acropolis of Athens in 448 BCE, and the dome of the Florence Cathedral in 1418.

 Coins and stamps

 Coin and stamp design contests solicit designs to appear on the face of stamps and usually the obverse of coins.
 In 1998, the Royal Canadian Mint held the Millennium Coin Design Contest, a competition for the design of 24 quarters, one for each month of 1999 and 2000.